 This Feature indicates the number of queues that the host requests for this controller.
 This feature shall only be issued during initialization prior to creation of any I/O Submission and/or Completion Queues.
+If a Set Features command is issued for this feature after creation of any I/O Submission and/or I/O Completion Queues, then the Set Features command shall fail with status code of Command Sequence Error.
 The value allocated shall not change between resets.
-The attributes are indicated in Command Dword 11.
+For a Set Features command, the attributes are indicated in Command Dword 11(refer to Figure 138).
+For a Get Features command, Dword 11 is ignored.

-If a Set Features or Get Features command is submitted for this Feature, the attributes specified in Figure 144 are returned in Dword 0 of the completion queue entry for that command.
+If a Set Features or Get Features command is submitted for this Feature, the attributes specified in Figure 139 are returned in Dword 0 of the completion queue entry for that command.